ryan-mcclue/musings/projects/ble-embedded.md

 Having CI for just building when merging a feature branch notice compiler errors early on

-Rust adds unecessary complexity to simple code, allowing for issues to creep in

-For freeing, set to NULL, so segfault if use-after-free

 fuzzing: https://carstein.github.io/2020/05/21/writing-simple-fuzzer-4.html

 xbox controller SWD: https://wrongbaud.github.io/posts/stm-xbox-jtag/